arduino/docs-content/content/hardware/02.hero/boards/giga/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-The Arduino Giga R1 WiFi brings the power of the STM32H7 to the Mega form factor, the first to include onboard Wi-Fi® and Bluetooth® connectivity.
+The Arduino GIGA R1 WiFi brings the power of the STM32H7 to the Mega form factor, the first to include onboard Wi-Fi® and Bluetooth® connectivity.
 The board provides 75 digital input/output (12 with PWM capability), 14 analog inputs and 2 analog outputs (DAC) all easily accessibly via pin headers.
 The STM32 microprocessor with dual core Cortex® M7 and Cortex® M4, together with onboard memory and audio jack enables you to perform machine learning and signal processing on the edge.

 # Target Areas
 3D printing, Signal Processing, Maker, Robotics